Quantum Skyrmion Lattices in Heisenberg Ferromagnets: Individual quantum skyrmions

 We compute the components of the spin magnetization, which are local expectation values ${\bm m}_{\bm r}=\braket{\hat{\bm S}_{\bm r}}$.
 Since $m_{z,\bm r}$ is parallel to the external field, we call this magnetization component the polarization.
-For $B\approx J=-D/2$, the local spin profiles yield magnetization textures similar to those obtained for classical skyrmion configurations of the Néel (hedgehog) type: the central spin is polarized opposite to the applied magnetic field and the spins wind radially from the center towards the periphery.
+For $B\approx J=-D/2$, the local spin profiles yield magnetization textures similar to those obtained for classical skyrmion configurations of the N\'eel (hedgehog) type: the central spin is polarized opposite to the applied magnetic field, and the spins wind radially from the center towards the periphery.
 In \cref{fig:three_phases_different_BC}, we depict the polarization along the field ($m_{z,\bm r}$) using a color scale and the in-plane polarization ($m_{x/y,\bm r}$) by arrows.
 More detailed radial and angular distributions of panel \cref{fig:three_phases_different_BC}(e) are depicted in \cref{fig:polarization_winding}.
+In \cref{fig:polarization_plateaus}, we show that the average polarization $\overline{m}_z = \frac1N\sum_{\bm r}m_{z,\bm r}$, as a function of the external field, yields three disconnected regions uniquely associated with the three phases of \cref{eq:H}.

 We estimate the size of an individual quantum skyrmion as the number of lattice sites over which the polarization changes its orientation once and the components orthogonal to the external field vanish.
 The radius can then be read out from \cref{fig:three_phases_different_BC,fig:polarization_winding} and results in $r_0\approx 3a$ for $J=-0.5D$ and $K=0$.
-These quantum skyrmion ground states occur not only for the fine-tuned parameters presented in \cref{fig:three_phases_different_BC}, but in a wide range of intermediate values of the magnetic field.
+These quantum skyrmion (SK) ground states occur not only for the fine-tuned parameters presented in \cref{fig:three_phases_different_BC} but in a wide range of intermediate values of the magnetic field.
 Furthermore, the emergence of individual skyrmions for small lattices is largely independent of the lattice geometry.
-While the effect of boundaries cannot be neglected for the small systems considered here, we verified that the size of an individual skyrmion is neither affected by the boundary conditions (see \cref{fig:three_phases_different_BC}), nor the system diameter (see \cref{fig:lattices}).
+While the effect of boundaries cannot be neglected for the small systems considered here, we verified that the size of an individual skyrmion is neither affected by the boundary conditions (see \cref{fig:three_phases_different_BC}) nor the system diameter (see \cref{fig:lattices}).